hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 If a `candidateRosterHash` hash entry already exist (hash collisions) in the map of Rosters, it will be discarded.
 That is, setting a candidate `Roster` is an idempotent operation.
 One benefit of this indirection (using a Map instead of a Singleton) is that it avoids moving data around in the merkle state.
-Another benefit is that adoption trigger becomes straightforward (App sets the roster) with delineated responsibilities between the App and the platform.
+Another benefit is that adoption trigger becomes straightforward (App sets the roster) with delineated responsibilities between components.

 ### Roster Validity